Untested/ReceptionApp/README.md

 ## The App Status

 I have only been able to design the app structure, UI and UX as well as the least possible for the development due not having enough time, otherwise I would have finished it.
 As you can see there are a lot of things to think about from the development prospective and I already know what I need to do as per my instructions above.

+## Requirements

+In order to run this app on your local machine, you need to install the followings:

+- http://nodejs.org, Download and Install Node JS
+- npm i -g gulp
+- npm i -g http-server

+## Run the App

+- npm install
+- npm run setup (To Setup/Copy IMG & HTML Files to Public Folder)
+- npm run start (For Development)
+- npm run build (For Production)

+Thank you :-)